danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     b.
 Select **Profile ACME Inc**.

     c.
-Under the Risk tab in related lists, select the **Non-Compliance with Laws/Regulations** risk.
+Under the Risks tab in related lists, select the **Non-Compliance with Laws/Regulations** risk.

     d.
 In the **Non-Compliance with Laws/Regulations** risk window, select **Scoring**.